ChazLayyd/Bambu-Lab-Klipper-Conversion/README.md

 - ✓ All fans work if wired correctly (PWM and Tach control needs to be added)

 ## What doesn't work? (as of release <ins>**0.1**</ins>)
-- ✖ Bambu Lab AMS (This likely will never work, sorry!)
+- ✖ Bambu Lab AMS (People are working on getting the Bambu Lab AMS to work)
-- ✖ Load cell probing (Replaced for now with a Biqu Microprobe), but a board is in the works.
+- ✖ Load cell probing (Replaced for now with a Biqu Microprobe), but a custom board is in the works.
-- ✖ Webcam
+- ✖ Webcam (You can purchase the X1C camera and wire it up as a USB camera)
 - ✖ Stock display
 - ✖ Toolhead boards
 - ✖ Filament runout detection